The 2016 Workshop on the Philosophy of Games

 My papers in the philosophy of games

-Philosophy Compass: Philosophy of Games (forthcoming in Philosophy Compass): Philosophical work on games has been largely split between different fields that don’t really talk to each other, including Game Studies, Philosophy of Art, and the Philosophy of Sport.
+Philosophy of Games (Philosophy Compass, 12 (8), 2017): Philosophical work on games has been largely split between different fields that don’t really talk to each other, including Game Studies, Philosophy of Art, and the Philosophy of Sport.
 This survey attempts to introduce these fields and begin the work of integration.
 In particular, I’m interested in the difference between the fields that study games as something like an aesthetic artifact or text – interrogating them for their meaning, representational content, or aesthetic quality; and those fields that study games as something like social contracts – interrogating them for their normative force, and social purpose.

 Competition as Cooperation (Journal of the Philosophy of Sport 44 (1), 2017: 123-37): Games are a form of social technology, capable of something of a moral miracle: converting competition into cooperation.
 I offer an account of that conversion: in games, one can takes up arbitrary ends for the sake of having a struggle.
 Opponents interfering with one’s pursuit of those arbitrary end are actually, in a global sense, assisting one to have that desirable experience of struggling.
 Some have claimed that the purpose of games is the development of skill and personal excellence.
 I argue moral conversion is an equally legitimate purpose.